Exploring your IFM options? Take a look at NEST's innovative solution.

 See “15 KPIs to Measure Using Integrated Facilities Management Technology” for additional information on IFM KPIs.

-How IFM Works Within Your Business
+How Integrated Facilities Management (IFM) Works Within Your Organization

 So, what does an activated IFM program look like?
 It all starts when you engage your facilities team, gather asset and project data, and identify an IFM partner who can help you implement a customized plan.
 By consolidating your facilities and maintenance projects under one contract coordinated by one partner, your organization will feel the effects of the integrated approach almost immediately.